m1batx/fingerprinter/README.md

-scam site for education purpose this site on the user side will open it for any reson the site can set for, will collect his data on a secret database
+fingerprinting site for education purpose this site on the user side will open it for any reson the site can set for, will collect his data on a secret database

 the data which can be collected by this site :